slackapi/bolt-js/docs/_future/getting_started_future.md

 #### Bolt for JavaScript does not yet support:
 - [Deployment](https://api.slack.com/future/deploy) of your next-gen app to secure and managed Slack infrastructure
-- The Datastores API [Datastores](https://api.slack.com/future/datastores) and related Datastores functionality
+- The Datastores API [datastores](https://api.slack.com/future/datastores) and related datastores functionality

 > ⚠️ If you'd like to deploy your app with Slack infrastructure, consider building your next-generation application with the Deno Slack API.
 You can get started with that [here](https://api.slack.com/future/get-started).